metacube-games/starknet-signatures/article.md

 }

-// we import the account address, r, and s values from the frontend (typescript) accountAddress, _ := new(big.Int).SetString("0xabc123", 16) r, _ := new(big.Int).SetString("0xabc123", 16)
+// we import the account address, r, and s values from the frontend (typescript) accountAddressInFelt, _ := utils.HexToFelt("0xabc123") r, _ := utils.HexToFelt("0xabc123")
-s, _ := new(big.Int).SetString("0xabc123", 16)
+s, _ := utils.HexToFelt("0xabc123")

-// we need to get the message hash, but, this time, we use the account address instead of the public key. `message` is the same as the in the previous Go code hash, err := td.GetMessageHash(accountAddress, message, curve.Curve) if err != nil {
+// we need to get the message hash, but, this time, we use the account address instead of the public key. `tdd` is the same as the in the previous Go code hash, err := ttd.GetMessageHash("0xabc123") // account address if err != nil {
     // handle error
 }

 callData := []*felt.Felt{
-    utils.BigIntToFelt(hash),
+    hash,
     (&felt.Felt{}).SetUint64(2), // size of the array [r, s] utils.BigIntToFelt(r),
     utils.BigIntToFelt(s),
 }

 tx := rpc.FunctionCall{
-    ContractAddress: utils.BigIntToFelt(accountAddress),
+    ContractAddress: accountAddressInFelt,
     EntryPointSelector: utils.GetSelectorFromNameFelt(
         "is_valid_signature",
     ),